WuodOdhis/ckbuilders/weekly-reports/week-7.md

 Until I understand the bootstrap step, I cannot honestly create real `token.elf` token cells, run `seed_pool`, or run `swap_a_for_b`.

-## Cleaning The Repo

-Before posting the repo publicly, I cleaned it up to remove assumptions.

-I removed fake ProofPlan integration files, deleted an old `swap_output.json` with bad witness bytes, fixed my Molecule `WitnessArgs` offset encoding, and rewrote the README so it presents the project as a builder friction report instead of a finished swap builder.

-The Rust builder now clearly says what it is: a partial builder that encodes swap math, token data, pool data, and transaction shape.
-It has not produced a CKB-accepted AMM transaction yet.

 ## Takeaway